hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

 ![](img/CreatingGame/6.png)

  You should take note of your game's *GameSparks API Key* and *GameSparks API Secret*, because you'll need these when you set up your chosen SDK.
-Click *Show* at the right-hand side of the *API Secret* field to reveal it.
+Click *Show* at the right-hand side of the *API Secret* field to reveal it - you'll then be able to copy the *API Secret*.

 ## Working in Preview and Publishing for Launch